Compare and contrast central nervous systems pathologies part 1

 - Diplopia (double vision), anhidrosis (inability to sweat), ptosis (drooping of eyelid)

-- Hemiparesis contralateral to the body
+- Hemiparesis on the contralateral side

-- Deficits in cranial nerves- trigeminal and vagus on the ipsilateral side
+- Deficits in cranial nerves: trigeminal and vagus on the ipsilateral side

 - Impacts the posterior inferior cerebellar artery